vseryakov/backendjs/README.md

 ## Local
 The local queue is implemented on the master process as a list, communication is done via local sockets between the master and workers.
-This is intended for a single server or development pusposes only.
+This is intended for a single server development pusposes only.

 # Security configurations